mustache/mustache/README.md

-rtemplate
+Mustache
 =========

 Inspired by [ctemplate](http://code.google.com/p/google-ctemplate/)
 and
 [et](http://www.ivan.fomichev.name/2008/05/erlang-template-engine-prototype.html),
-rtemplate is a framework-agnostic way to render logic-free viesw.
+Mustache is a framework-agnostic way to render logic-free viesw.

 It's not a markup language because there is no language.
 There is no logic.